Indo-China diplomatic ties: 70 events to commemorate 70 years

 The events were finalised in line with the understanding reached by Prime Minister Narendra Modi and Chinese President Xi Jinping during their Second Informal Summit at Mamallapuram on October 11-12 this year.

-"These activities will demonstrate the historic connect between the two civilisations as well as their growing bilateral relationship over the years," an Indian Embassy press release said here.
+"These activities will demonstrate the historic connection between the two civilisations as well as their growing bilateral relationship over the years," an Indian Embassy press release said here.

 Visitors from China to Hawaii continues to decline